-Much has been written about how the New Zealand Division was one of the most excellent Divisions in the British army during the 1st World war, but little has been written about the logistics supporting the NZ Division, even less has been written about the contribution of the New Zealand Army Ordnance Corps.
+Much has been written about how the New Zealand Division was one of the most excellent Divisions in the British army during the First World war, but little has been written about the logistics supporting the NZ Division and even less has been written about the contribution of the New Zealand Army Ordnance Corps.

 When New Zealand entered the First World War and raised an Expeditionary Force, there was no Ordnance Corps in place to support the Force.
 Fortunately, in 1912 the need for an Ordnance Corps had been identified, and a small cadre of officers and men had been trained and exercised in support of the 1913 and 1914 annual camps, so as the nation mobilised, ad-hoc Ordnance Sections were established to support the fledgeling New Zealand Expeditionary Force (NZEF).

-Although the NZEF was organised upon standard British lines and therefore in theory able to quickly tap into the existing British system.
-As preparations for the Gallipoli campaign progressed, it was identified that a uniquely New Zealand Ordnance organisation would be required to be developed to better serve the NZEF.
-Therefore a New Zealand Ordnance Depot was established at No. 12 Rue de la, Porte Rosette and a warehouse at Shed 43, Alexandra Docks in Alexandria, Egypt.
+Although the NZEF was organised upon standard British lines and, therefore, in theory, able to quickly tap into the existing British system.
+As preparations for the Gallipoli campaign progressed, it was identified that a uniquely New Zealand Ordnance organisation was required to be developed to better serve the NZEF.
+Therefore, a New Zealand Ordnance Depot was established at No. 12 Rue de la, Porte Rosette and a warehouse at Shed 43, Alexandra Docks in Alexandria, Egypt.

 Rue de la, Porte Rosette, Alexandria, Egypt.
 Public Domain

-Beck deployed to Gallipoli as the Deputy Assistant Director of Ordnance Services (DADOS) New Zealand & Australian Headquarters Ordnance (NZ & Aust HQ Ordnance) of the New Zealand and Australian Division, and in some sources is credited as been the first New Zealander ashore on the 25th of April.
+Beck deployed to Gallipoli as the Deputy Assistant Director of Ordnance Services (DADOS) New Zealand & Australian Headquarters Ordnance (NZ & Aust HQ Ordnance) of the New Zealand and Australian Division, and in some sources, is credited as being the first New Zealander ashore on the 25th of April.

-It would appear that he was also a bit of a character and the Hawera & Normanby Star, 24 June 1916 had this to say about Captain Beck’s service at Gallipoli:
+It appears that Beck was also a bit of a character, and the Hawera & Normanby Star, 24 June 1916, had this to say about Beck’s service at Gallipoli:

 ”Finally, there was Captain William Beck, an ordinary officer.
 “Beachy Bill” was in charge of the store – a miserable little place – and whenever he put his nose out of the door bullets tried to hit it.
 The Turkish gun in Olive Grove was named after him, “Beachy Bill.”
 The store was simply a shot under fire and Bill looked out and went on with his work just as if no bullets were about.
 He was the most courteous and humorous, and no assistant at Whiteley’s could have been more pleasing and courteous than the brave storekeeper on Anzac Beach.
 General Birdwood never failed to call on Captain Beck or call out as he passed on his daily rounds, asking if he were there, and they all dreaded the that some day there would be no reply from a gaunt figure still in death.
 But Captain Beck was only concerned for the safety of his customers.
 He hurried them away, never himself.”